AtharvaJadhav/scalable-microblogging-platform/README.md

 ## Official Features Implemented
 1. **User Management**: Includes user sign-ups, sign-in, and password recovery workflows.
 2. **Content Posting**: Allows posting, editing, and deleting of long posts with image support.
 3. **Feed View**: Displays posts from users in chronological order or top sorted order.
+4. **Content Moderation**: Prohibits users from posting inappropriate or spam content.

 ## Technologies
 Our platform leverages a variety of cutting-edge technologies: